Wogrim/Python-Notes/readme.md

 # synatax

-- control flow of Python based on colons, new lines and indentation (not brackets)
 - no semicolon at the end of each line
 - `pass` = empty statement (required for empty loop)